Preston Football Club: 1890−1902: VJFA

-VFA
+1903−1911: VFA entry

-With the VFA keen to expand their number of clubs, Preston were a logical choice to join the senior body in 1903.
-The club changed from a blue jumper with yellow sash (which would have clashed with Williamstown) to a plain maroon jumper with navy blue knicks.
-Despite a reasonable opening season where they won six games, the club struggled to find players and finished last in 1904 in the middle of what was to be a 27-game losing streak.
+With the VFA keen to expand, Preston was a logical choice to join the senior body in 1903.
+The uniform changed from a blue jumper with yellow sash (which would have clashed with Williamstown) to a plain maroon jumper with navy blue knicks.
+Despite a reasonable opening season where it won six games, the club struggled to find players and finished last in 1904 in the middle of what was to be a 27-game losing streak.

-Several other bottom-of-the list results came before a brief resurgence in 1909 under former Collingwood champion Charlie Pannam, but with the loss of several key players to League clubs, Preston again went on a downward spiral and won just one game through 1910 and 1911.
+Several other bottom-of-the list results came before a brief resurgence in 1909 under former Collingwood champion Charlie Pannam, but with the loss of several key players to VFL clubs, Preston again went on a downward spiral and won just one game through 1910 and 1911.